The two sides played out a 0-0 draw the preceding December and Barcelona headed into the clash two points clear of their Madrid rivals in the table.

 Their next Ballon d'Or did not come until 2000 and it may be contentious to categorise it solely as a Madrid win given it went to Luis Figo, who had spent half of the year on the other side of the rivalry before his shock move to the capital.

-Ronaldo Nazario and Fabio Cannavaro were then honoured before Cristiano and Messi's takeover.
-Modric's 2018 victory, which saw him beat Cristiano Ronaldo while Messi didn't even place in the top three, has drawn things level.
+Ronaldo Nazario and Fabio Cannavaro were then honoured before Ronaldo and Messi's takeover.
+Modric's 2018 victory, which saw him beat Ronaldo while Messi didn't even place in the top three, momentarily drew things level.